 - Stored Images or FileDescriptorSets from protoc, representing your past schema.
 These Images can be in either local or remote (http/https) locations.

 - Branches or tags of your git repository, either local or remote.
 Buf can clone the head of the branch, and

 .protofiles in-memory on that branch to compare against, on the fly.

-- Tarballs, either local or remote, containing your past
+- Tar or zip archives, either local or remote, containing your past

 .protofiles.
 Buf then compiles these files in-memory on the fly and compares against them.